Which statement best describes the relationship between elements ... | Study Prep in Pearson+

 Understand the definitions: An element is a pure substance consisting of only one type of atom, while a compound is a pure substance formed when two or more different elements chemically combine in fixed proportions.

+Recognize that compounds are not mixtures; mixtures contain substances physically combined without fixed ratios, whereas compounds have atoms bonded chemically.

-Recognize that elements cannot be broken down into simpler substances by chemical means because they are the simplest form of matter with unique atoms.
+Recall that compounds can be broken down into simpler substances (elements) by chemical means, so the statement that compounds cannot be broken down is incorrect.

-Know that compounds can be broken down into their constituent elements by chemical reactions, but not by physical means.

-Identify that elements are not mixtures; mixtures contain two or more substances physically combined, whereas elements are pure substances.

-Conclude that the best description is: 'Compounds are substances formed by the chemical combination of two or more elements,' because this accurately reflects the nature of compounds and elements.
+Note that elements and compounds have different chemical properties because compounds have new properties resulting from the chemical combination of elements.

 Watch next